BEST MIG WELDER REVIEWS

 If you’re a hobbyist welder, or you have been welding for many years, it’s likely that stick welding will be the process you are most familiar with.
 It’s more formally known as arc welding and involves a consumable electrode covered with a flux that lays the weld.
 An electric current flows from a gap between the metal and the welding stick itself, creating the arc-welding electrode.

 It’s a really versatile form of welding and is particularly popular due to its ability to weld together rusty or dirty metals, in addition to being used on most alloys.
 Ideally, a wire cloth would be used to remove any dirt from the metal before welding begins.
-Stick welding is also the most economical form of welding, with machines available under $200.
+Stick welding is also the most economical form of welding, with good stick welders available under $200.

 There are some distinct disadvantages as well however, which is probably to be expected from such a cheap and versatile welding process.
 Firstly, the welding rods will need regularly changing, while the welds themselves will likely need cleaning or neatening up once completed.
 It’s also only able to be used on metals that are at least 1/16-inch or more.